Planning permit process

 3. Refusal to Grant a Permit

-Council can refuse a permit even if there were no objections to it.
+Council can refuse a permit even if there were no submissions against it.
 If a permit is refused, a Refusal to Grant a Permit notice will be issued that will detail the reasons for refusal.
 This will be sent to the applicant and all objectors to the application.

 If the applicant wishes to challenge the refusal, an appeal must be lodged at VCAT within 60 days of the refusal being issued.